sdsc/user-docs/gordon/gordon_running.md

     #PBS -m abe
     #PBS -V
     # Start of user commands - comments start with a hash sign (#)
-    cd /oasis/scratch/$USER/temp_project
+    cd $PBS_O_WORKDIR
     <usercommands>

-The first line indicates that the file is a bash script and can therefore contain any legal bash code.
-The lines starting with “#PBS” are special comments that are interpreted by TORQUE and must appear before any user commands.
+The first line indicates that the file is a bash script and can therefore contain any valid bash code.
+The lines starting with "#PBS" are special comments that are interpreted by TORQUE and must appear before any user commands.

-The second line states that we want to run in the queue named “normal”.
+The second line states that we want to run in the queue named "normal".
 Lines three and four define the resources being requested: 2 nodes with 16 processors per node, for one hour (1:00:00).
 The next three lines (5-7) are not essential, but using them will make it easier for you to monitor your job and keep track of your output.
-In this case, the job will be appear as “jobname” in the queue; stdout and stderr will be directed to “my.out” and “my.err”, respectively.
+In this case, the job will be appear as "jobname" in the queue; stdout and stderr will be directed to "my.out" and "my.err", respectively.
 The next line specifies that the usage should be charged to account abc123.
-Lines 9 and 10 control email notification: notices should be sent to “email_address@domain.edu” when the job aborts (a), begins (b), or ends (e).
+Lines 9 and 10 control email notification: notices should be sent to "user@domain.edu" when the job aborts (a), begins (b), or ends (e).

-Finally, “#PBS –V” specifies that your current environment variables should be exported to the job.
-For example, if the path to your executable is found in your PATH variable and your script contains the line “#PBS –V”, then the path will also be known to the batch job.
+Finally, "#PBS -V" specifies that your current environment variables should be exported to the job.
+For example, if the path to your executable is found in your PATH variable and your script contains the line "#PBS -V", then the path will also be known to the batch job.

-The statement “cd /oasis/scratch/$USER/temp_project” changes the working directory to the directory where the job was submitted.
+The statement "cd $PBS_O_WORKDIR" changes the working directory to the directory where the job was submitted.
 This should always be done unless you provide full paths to all executables and input files.
 The remainder of the script is normally used to run your application.

 Interactive jobs
 ----------------